jandelgado/jled/README.md

 #### Breathing

-In breathing mode, the LED smoothly changes brightness using PWM.
-The `Breathe()` method takes the period of the effect as argument.
+In breathing mode, the LED smoothly changes the brightness using PWM.
+The `Breathe()` method takes the period of the effect as an argument.

 ##### Breathing example